weltraumschrott/bittorrent-magnet-link-generator/README.md

-# bittorrent-magnet-link-generator
+# BitTorrent Magnet Link Generator

-Deconstruct and generate magnet URIs for BitTorrent in your web browser
+Deconstruct and generate magnet URIs for BitTorrent in your web browser with a bit of JavaScript.